Skip to content

 Hint: For those who want to perform the numerical experiment by themselves and are in doubt how to use (21) for defining a series of such points on the unit sphere 𝕊2: You may use the cross vector product v = [(A-1ep) x ez] of the vector A-1 ep and ez to get a vector in the required plane.
 Normalize it to length 1.
 Then apply the cross-vector product once again between A-1 ep and v to get a second base vector in the plane.
 Afterward parameterize a unit circle in the plane.
 Then apply matrix A to get and plot the points on the ellipsoid.

-Now, if everything is correct, we should exactly see the points after a transformation with A at the border of the ellipsoid when we look at the ellipsoid along the x-axis (azimuth=90; elevation=0).
+Now, if our considerations above are correct, we should exactly see the points after a transformation with A at the border of the ellipsoid when we look at the ellipsoid along the x-axis (azimuth=90; elevation=0).
 This is actually the case.

 Points on ellipsoid giving the border-points of a projection onto the (x,z)-plane –